 Beets.
-These are fast-growing, too, the edible greens ready to snipping in only 25-30 days.
-The bulbs below mature in 59 days.
-Don’t snip all of the greens, or bulbs won’t develop.
-Above, my now-finished frisee has been replaced with the high-yielding ‘Detroit Supreme’ beet, which grows especially well in my zone 5-b climate.
+These are fast-growing, too.
+The edible greens can be snipped for salads in just 25-30 days, while the roots below mature in 59 days.
+(Above, my now-finished frisee has been replaced with ‘Detroit Supreme’ beet, a variety that grows especially well in my zone 5-b climate.)
+How I Freeze Beets.

 Carrots.
-Plant these in mid-July, and you’ll have a great storage crop by mid-September (75 days).
+Plant these in mid-July for late-September harvest (75 days).
 Carrots are unique in that they will continue to grow until the ground freezes.
-I often leave half of mine in the garden through winter, and then harvest these extra-sweet treats during the first thaw in March.
-I planted ‘Garden King Hybrid’ carrots (above) after my oak-leaf lettuce received new quarters in the compost bin.
+This year, I planted ‘Garden King Hybrid’ carrots (above) after my oak-leaf lettuce received new quarters in the compost bin.

 Swiss Chard.
 What a great replacement-crop; only 60 days to delicious, antioxidant-rich greens.
 And it doesn’t faint in the summer heat.
-I blanch the tender greens and add them to my favorite quiche.
+Check out my recipe for Make-Ahead Swiss Chard and Sausage Strata.

 Broccoli.
-If your spring-planted broccoli was a disaster like mine — all leaves, no heads — you can certainly start a fall crop in mid- or even late-July.
+If your spring-planted broccoli was a disaster (all leaves, no heads), you can certainly start a fall crop in mid- or even late-July.
 Don’t plant in the same location as your old crop, or you might invite pest problems.
 Plan 55 days from seedling to harvest.

-And I should probably mention all the unsold pepper, squash, and tomato plants that garden centers practically give away in July.
-All these are worth planting now, I think, especially if the plants have started to bloom.
-I recently purchased, from my local farm store, 6 perfectly healthy ‘Ace’ bell pepper plants for a dollar each.
-The store was glad to recoup some of its investment, the plants were grateful to be rescued from their plastic-pot-prisons, and I’m happy to have this surplus fruit for making and freezing piperade.
+And have you considered the unsold pepper, squash, and tomato plants that garden centers practically give away in July?
+All these are worth planting now, too, especially if the plants are already in bloom.
+I recently purchased, from my local farm store, 6 ‘Ace’ bell pepper plants for one dollar each.
+The store was glad to recoup some of its investment, the plants were grateful to be rescued from their retail prison, and I’m happy to have the surplus fruit for making and freezing Piperade.

 Have you already pulled the plug on your spring crops?
-I’d love to hear what you plan to replace them with.
+Tell me what veggies you’ll plant now for an autumn harvest!